City Science

 This first version of Place Pulse (Place Pulse 1.0), collected more than 500,000 preferences which were used to evaluate about 4,000 images for four cities (Boston, New York, Linz, and Salzburg), and to study the spatial correlation and the inequality of the perceived quality of the urban environments (Link to Paper).
 A few years later, we created an updated version of the platform (Place Pulse 2.0), with images from more than 50 cities, which collected more than 1 million preferences.

-From Crowdsource Data to Machine Learning Models
+From Crowdsourced Data to Machine Learning Models

 We used the data collected in Place Pulse 1.0 and 2.0 to train several machine learning models.